Get set for The Long Night

 Another actor has also been cast, according to Lisa Richards Agency.
 Seamus O’Hara will play Fergus, according to his Spotlight page.
 Fergus is not a name from the books, so there’s no knowing what his character will do yet.
 See a picture of him below.

 According to Watchers, more castings are due soon: they are for characters currently referred to as ‘Northern farmer, 25-35’, ‘Sassy and attractive girl, 18-25’, ‘Northern sentry, 18-25’, ‘Sailor, 35-50’ and a couple of guards, in their 20s and 30s.
 See the full descriptions here.

-Fans also think that the new Season 8 teaser trailer from HBO may hint at the return of Catelyn Stark.
+Fans also think that a teaser trailer from HBO hints at the return of Catelyn Stark.
 In the books, Catelyn famously returns from the dead.
 Now, theories are emerging that the ice which covers the dire wolf in the teaser trailer – the famous symbol of the Stark family – could hint at the White Walkers making their way into the Stark crypt (they keep their dead in the crypt’s beneath Winterfell) and bringing their dead to life.

 Who’s directing Season 8?

 It’s been revealed in Collider that David Nutter (who directed Red Wedding episode, The Rains of Castamere) will be directing episodes 1, 2 and 4.
 Miguel Sapochnik, who’s become known for action-heavy episodes like Hardhome and Battle of the Bastards, will be directing episodes 3 and 5.
 Showrunners D.B.
 Weiss and David Benioff will be co-directing the sixth and final ever episode of the show.

 What else has been said about Game Of Thrones Season 8?